MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Out-of-Distribution Generalization: 2021

+- Towards Out-Of-Distribution Generalization: A Survey. [[paper]](https://arxiv.org/abs/2108.13624)
+  - Zheyan Shen, Jiashuo Liu, Yue He, Xingxuan Zhang, Renzhe Xu, Han Yu, Peng Cui.
+  - Key Word: Survey; Out-of-Distribution Generalization.
+  - Digest: Out-of-Distribution (OOD) generalization problem addresses the challenging setting where the testing distribution is unknown and different from the training.
+This paper serves as the first effort to systematically and comprehensively discuss the OOD generalization problem, from the definition, methodology, evaluation to the implications and future directions.

 - Visual Representation Learning Does Not Generalize Strongly Within the Same Domain. [[paper]](https://arxiv.org/abs/2107.08221) [[code]](https://github.com/bethgelab/InDomainGeneralizationBenchmark)
   - Lukas Schott, Julius von Kügelgen, Frederik Träuble, Peter Gehler, Chris Russell, Matthias Bethge, Bernhard Schölkopf, Francesco Locatello, Wieland Brendel. *ICLR 2022*
   - Key Word: Out-of-Distribution Generalization; Disentanglement; Benchmark.
   - Digest: In contrast to prior robustness work that introduces novel factors of variation during test time, such as blur or other (un)structured noise, we here recompose, interpolate, or extrapolate only existing factors of variation from the training data set (e.g., small and medium-sized objects during training and large objects during testing).
 Models that learn the correct mechanism should be able to generalize to this benchmark.
 In total, we train and test 2000+ models and observe that all of them struggle to learn the underlying mechanism regardless of supervision signal and architectural bias.
 Moreover, the generalization capabilities of all tested models drop significantly as we move from artificial datasets towards more realistic real-world datasets.

+- Towards a Theoretical Framework of Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2106.04496)
+  - Haotian Ye, Chuanlong Xie, Tianle Cai, Ruichen Li, Zhenguo Li, Liwei Wang.
+  - Key Word: Theoretical Framework; Out-of-Distribution Generalization.
+  - Digest: We take the first step towards rigorous and quantitative definitions of 1) what is OOD; and 2) what does it mean by saying an OOD problem is learnable.
+We also introduce a new concept of expansion function, which characterizes to what extent the variance is amplified in the test domains over the training domains, and therefore give a quantitative meaning of invariant features.

 - Gradient Matching for Domain Generalization. [[paper]](https://arxiv.org/abs/2104.09937) [[code]](https://github.com/YugeTen/fish)
   - Yuge Shi, Jeffrey Seely, Philip H.S.
 Torr, N. Siddharth, Awni Hannun, Nicolas Usunier, Gabriel Synnaeve. *ICLR 2022*
   - Key Word: Domain Generalization, Multi-Source Domain Adaptation.
   - Digest: Here, we propose an inter-domain gradient matching objective that targets domain generalization by maximizing the inner product between gradients from different domains.
 Since direct optimization of the gradient inner product can be computationally prohibitive -- it requires computation of second-order derivatives -- we derive a simpler first-order algorithm named Fish that approximates its optimization.

+- Regularizing towards Causal Invariance: Linear Models with Proxies. [[paper]](https://arxiv.org/abs/2103.02477) [[code]](https://github.com/clinicalml/proxy-anchor-regression)
+  - Michael Oberst, Nikolaj Thams, Jonas Peters, David Sontag. *ICML 2021*
+  - Key Word: Causal Invariance; Distribution Shift.
+  - Digest: We propose a method for learning linear models whose predictive performance is robust to causal interventions on unobserved variables, when noisy proxies of those variables are available.
+Our approach takes the form of a regularization term that trades off between in-distribution performance and robustness to interventions.
+Under the assumption of a linear structural causal model, we show that a single proxy can be used to create estimators that are prediction optimal under interventions of bounded strength.

 ### Out-of-Distribution Generalization: 2020